What is Anarchism? Definition, History, Types

 10 shares

-What Is Anarchism
+What is Anarchism

-Understanding Anarchist Ideology
+Anarchist Ideology

-Anarchism is a political ideology that rejects the concept of centralised authority, including the state, and instead envisions a society based on voluntary cooperation, mutual aid, and individual autonomy.
+Anarchism is a political ideology that rejects the concept of centralised authority, including the State, and instead envisions a society based on voluntary cooperation, mutual aid, and individual autonomy.
 Moreover, it aims to dismantle oppressive structures and create a world where individuals can live freely and equally.

 Values and Beliefs Embedded in Anarchism

-2. Individual Autonomy: Anarchists champion individual autonomy, promoting the idea that individuals should have the freedom to make choices without oppressive external authority.
+2. Individual Autonomy: Anarchists champion individual autonomy, therefore promoting the idea that individuals should have the freedom to make choices without oppressive external authority.

 3. Direct Action: Additionally, as a means of achieving social and political change, emphasise grassroots efforts, protests, and collective organising.